- Licenses & ID

 Some drivers prefer to handle the renewal process by mail, rather than taking advantage of assistance services, visiting the DDS in person, or via available online services.
 Service by mail is available with limitations.
 Read below for additional details or visit your local DDS.

-If you prefer to access DDS services in person or your specific needs require an in-person visit, most, if not all, driver license services can be handled at a physical DDS office location.
+If your specific needs require an in-person visit, most, if not all, driver license services can be handled at your local DDS office.
 Varying DDS offices sometimes supply different types of services so you will need to check before your visit to make sure the DDS closest to you provides the service you require.
-In addition, you can call to see if your local DDS allows you to make a personal appointment.
-Read more below to see if an in-person visit is either preferred or required.
+In addition, you can call to see if your DDS allows you to make a personal appointment.

 Reasons for a Suspended Georgia Drivers License